Tarhex/laravel-recurring-models/README.md

 #### 3. Weekly Recurrence

-This will help ypi create weekly recurrence rule for the model.
+This will help you create weekly recurrence rule for the model.

 ```php
 $model->repeat()->weekly()